Our evidence-based analysis of Huperzine A features unique references to scientific papers and anecdotal reports.

-When taken in very large doses huperzine A can cause nausea, vomiting, and diarrhea, slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.
+When taken in large doses huperzine A can cause nausea, vomiting, diarrhea, slurred speech, muscle twitching, drooling, incontinence, elevated blood pressure, and a slow heart rate.

-Huperzine A may interact with drying medications such as atropine and scopolamine; it may also interact with antihistamines and antidepressant medications.
-Individuals who are taking these medicines or who have heart disease, hypertension, or are taking anticholinergic medications for Alzheimer’s or glaucoma should discuss huperzine A with their doctor before taking it.
+Huperzine A may interact with anticholinergic medications such as atropine and scopolamine; it may also interact with antihistamines and antidepressant medications.
+Individuals who are taking these medicines or who have heart disease, hypertension, or are taking anticholinergic medications for Alzheimer’s or glaucoma should speak to their doctors before taking it.

 Where to Buy

 Huperzine A supplements are relatively easy to find wherever supplements are sold locally or can be purchased online.
 We recommended Double Wood Supplements Huperzine A tablets from Amazon.